panajachel guatemala lake atitlanPin

 I’ve bought pics from this guy! ^

-There are many things you will miss from home (if you plan on staying for a while)
+5 There are things you will miss from home (if you plan on staying)

 25 Things I Can’t Live Without or I’ll Go Crazy

-You may even miss the ‘normalcy’ of life in a first world.
-It’s anything but normal in Panajachel.
-It’s amazing to be honest.
+You may even miss the ‘normalcy’ of life in the first world.
+It’s anything but normal in Panajachel Guatemala.
+It’s amazing, to be honest.

 If you don’t know Spanish before you come down, at the very least, learn your numbers so you don’t get taken advantage of while purchasing things.

-The Italian in me comes out hard core when it’s time to go buy things.
-Many of my friends will ask me to go shopping with them just so they get a good price.
+The Italian in me comes out hardcore when it’s time to buy things.
+Many of my friends will ask me to go shopping with them so that they get a good price.
 Ya, I’m ruthless.
 You should be too.

 chicken bus in panajachel guatemalaPin